openstates/openstates.org/README.md

 View Name:- `dataquality_exceptions`

 Purpose:-
-- Allows User to mark a data quality issues as `ignored` from `Data Quality Issue Section` (in this case django-view will take `action='add'` as argument)
+- Allows User to mark a data quality issues as `ignored` from `Data Quality Issue Section` (in this case Django-view will take `action='add'` as argument)
-- Allows User to remove data quality issues which are marked as `ignored` (in this case django-view will take `action='remove'` as argument)
+- Allows User to remove data quality issues which are marked as `ignored` (in this case Django-view will take `action='remove'` as argument)
 - Lists all ignored data quality issues for a jurisdiction
 - Allows User to filter results.